 When are the last days?

 Many of us have been raised with the idea that our generation is the last-days generation, but this is not remotely scriptural.
 The apostles considered themselves privileged to live in the last days; we should feel the same way.
 Better to live this side of the cross in union with Christ than to hear about him secondhand from Old Testament prophets.

 It is a mistake to define the last days in terms of our generation; the last days are defined by Jesus.

 Jesus divides history into two parts, the first days and the last days, BC and AD.
 In the first days of history, people looked forward to the coming of Christ when he would build his house.
 In these last days, he is building his church, and the nations are streaming in.

 The first half of history ended with Christ coming in humility.
 The second half ends with him returning in glory.
 The last days are last because they refer to the last half of history.
 So far, the last days have lasted for 2,000 years.
 They may last for many more, but ultimately the last days will end on the last day when Christ returns to judge the living and the dead (John 6:39–40, 12:48).

-Extracted from chapter 34 of Paul Ellis’s book AD70 and the End of the World.
+Extracted from chapter 34 of AD70 and the End of the World

-What book is Paul working on now?
-Become a supporter on Patreon and get exclusive looks at forthcoming work.
+What is Paul working on now?
+Become a supporter and get exclusive looks at forthcoming work.
 Your generous support will help fund the spread of the gospel all over the world!